Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Related Work

-\PAR{Computational imaging for minimalist optical systems.} To make a sweet spot between the trade-off of the high-quality imaging and lightweight lens, Computational Imaging (CI)~\cite{barbastathis2019use} is often applied to the compensation for the optical aberrations of MOS.
-Early work centers around simple lens composed of a few spherical- or aspherical lenses, where deconvolution~\cite{schuler2011non,wu2020non} is often used for image recovery.
-Owing to powerful learning-based models~\cite{chen2022simple,zamir2022restormer}, plentiful CI pipelines~\cite{chen2021optical,jiang2022annular,li2021universal} apply image recovery networks.
+To make a sweet spot between the trade-off of high-quality imaging and lightweight lenses, Computational Imaging (CI)~\cite{barbastathis2019use} technologies are often applied to the compensation for the optical aberrations of MOS.
+Early work centers around simple lenses composed of a few spherical- or aspherical lenses, where deconvolution~\cite{schuler2011non,wu2020non} is often used for image recovery.
+Owing to powerful learning-based models~\cite{chen2022simple,zamir2022restormer}, plentiful CI pipelines~\cite{chen2021optical,10021856,li2021universal} apply image recovery networks.
 Meanwhile, advanced optical design techniques, \eg~Diffractive Optical Elements (DOE)~\cite{liu2022computational,peng2016diffractive}, Fresnel lens~\cite{Peng2019LearnedLF}, and meta-lens~\cite{hua2022ultra}, equip MOS with capacities of imaging over a large Field of View (FoV) with a single optical element.
 However, the potential applications of MOS in semantic scene understanding are rarely explored.
-To this end, we investigate to perform semantic segmentation directly on aberration images, \ie~semantic segmentation under aberrations.
+Almost all CI pipelines only focus on clear images optimized for human observation, while leading to corrupted data distribution for segmenters~\cite{pei2019effects}.
+The worse performance~\cite{vidalmata2020bridging} and additional computational overhead make CI hardly adaptable to existing semantic segmentation frameworks~\cite{xie2021segformer, chen2018encoder,guo2022segnext,long2015fully}.
+To this end, we investigate performing semantic segmentation directly on aberration images, \ie~SSOA.
+The novel task delivers a new insight into computational imaging, which targets machine perception rather than human perception.